polavenki/HTML5-Slider-Game/README.md

 	If move is over halfway to complete, the move should complete.
 	If less than halfway, tile(s) should revert to original position.

-Game can be viewed at http://polavenki.appspot.com
+Please find the demo @ http://polavenki.appspot.com